+[Please note that a double forward slash--//--indicates a suggestion for deleting verbiage or punctuation.]

 andystanton@comcast.net

 6/13

 BONACK PLACE

 How hard could it be to kill someone?
+[Intriguing opening line] [//// – This dilutes the impact of the preceding line.
+You might consider isolating that in a paragraph of its own and then moving us right along to the following.]

-Someone’s husband?
-My husband?
-The idea hadn’t occurred to me – killing Richard – until I stumbled upon a book at my local library.
+The idea hadn’t occurred to me--killing Richard--until I stumbled upon a book at my local library.
 How could the title, Pretty Poisons, not have caught my eye?
+[This feels a little bit labored in its expression.
+Perhaps, “Of course its title, Pretty Poisons, caught my eye.”]
 That gorgeous photograph of a purple Bittersweet flower extending its blood-red teardrop of a berry!
+I love books, and I had a feeling this one might become a favorite.
+[Really great opening.
+Would maintain the simple past tense here, as moving us into the present jars us from the flow of the narrative.]

-I love books, and I have a feeling this one might become a favorite.I didn’t always hate my husband.
-We started out happy as most couples do, I suppose.
-We both came from wealth – extreme wealth – on what used to be called the Gold Coast of Long Island; now “the Hamptons.”
+I didn’t always hate my husband.
+We started out happy as most couples do[//.//] We both came from wealth--extreme wealth--on what used to be called the Gold Coast of Long Island[//], now “the Hamptons.”
 The house in which I grew up actually had a name.
 FW Woolworth had Winfield.
 JP Morgan had Matinecock Point.
 And LA Meyers, my grandfather, had Bonack Place.